Stanleynista/Data-Economics/README.md

 # Data-Economics

-This is a repo for economic analysis using the API from BACEN and another sources of data.
+This is a repo for economic analysis using the API from BACEN and others sources of data.